thoughtbot/superglue/README.md

 # Breezy

+What if Ruby on Rails kidnapped React (the view) from the JS community?
+Could we keep the productivity of classic Rails while benefiting from what React offers?

 [![Build Status](https://travis-ci.org/jho406/Breezy.svg?branch=master)](https://travis-ci.org/jho406/Breezy)

-Build modern React/Redux applications using classic Rails.
-Batteries included.
-Turbolinks inspired.
-APIs and client-side routing not required.

-## At a Glance
-Breezy bootstraps your Rails and React application, and helps with data and navigation.
-It makes page-to-page transitions and partial page updates painless to implement, and doesn't require any APIs or client-side routing.

-Additionally, it offers deep integration with Rails and makes React feel like a view replacement for ERB.
+Breezy is a data and navigation library that "replaces" `.erb` views with `.jsx` components, and gives developers a way to build interative data-backed applications without any APIs, or client-side routing.

+Best of all, it still feels like classic Rails.
 Features you enjoyed when working in classic Rails; form helpers, tag helpers, the flash, cookie auth; can continue to add value in your day-to-day.

+Breezy is Turbolinks inspired, UJS friendly, and comes with batteries.

 ## Caution
 This project is in its early phases of development.
 Its interface, behavior, and name are likely to change drastically before a major version release.